twni2016/pomdp-baselines/readme.md

 See [run_commands.md](docs/run_commands.md) for our estimated difficulty levels of these environments.

 ### General Form of Commands
-**We use `.yml` file in `configs/` folder for training, and then we can overwrite the config file by command-line arguments for our implementation.**
+**We use `.yml` file in `configs/` folder for training, and then we can overwrite the config file with command-line arguments for our implementation.**

 To run our implementation, Markovian, and oracle, in <local_path> simply
 ```